Jasonchan35/ax_project_gen/doc/Why_Not_CMake.md

 And I still have to add #include "pch.h" in every single cpp file.
 Ok no problem, VC can do force-inline header by compile option.

-If you don't why to do such CMake script yourself, you can try to find some 3rd party module, but the question is which one is good ? what compile or platform they support ? do they support force-include header for all compilers ?
+If you don't want to do such CMake script yourself, you can try to find some 3rd party module, but the question is which one is good ? what compiler or platform they support ? do they support force-include header for all compilers ? it's the problem when it doesn't support out of the box

 And at the end of the day, I just want to tell compiler this is my precompiled header, so in ax_gen here is the only line you need
 ```